At a Glance

 To request any of the recommended equipment for your teaching, please order it directly or complete a support request.

-If you would like a consultation about your AV setup for remote teaching, please complete the Consultation Request form and choose Other under What is the primary topic of this consultation?
+If you would like a consultation about your AV setup for remote teaching, please complete the Consultation Request form.
+When completing this form, select Other in the What is the primary topic of this consultation section.

 Teaching Assistants